• Skip to primary navigation

 If you do have the ability to make visually appealing graphics like infographics, illustrations, and logos, you can easily earn $1,000 a week doing what you’re passionate about.

-If you’re a beginner, try practicing on Canva.
+Don’t worry if you’re not too confident in your skills.
+You can try practicing on websites like Canva.
 It’s a great platform to create simple yet beautiful graphics.

-But you’d want to learn more complex software like Photoshop and Illustrator because there are things that these software can do that beginner-friendly platforms can’t.
+But you’d want to learn more complex software like Photoshop and Illustrator because there are things that these programs can do that beginner-friendly platforms can’t.

-Unlike most jobs in this list, graphic designers usually have to submit their work within a certain time period.
+Unlike most jobs on this list, graphic designers usually have to submit their work within a certain time period.
 It’s because their output is often paired with what the freelance writers have written.

 So if you’re quick to turn an idea or inspiration into your own graphics, you can try this out!